yosefalan/yosefalan/README.md

 JavaScript is my native language, but I am conversational in Python.
 Able to navigate a full stack.
 Experienced with Node.js, Express.js, React, Redux, Flask, PostgreSQL, Sequelize, SQAlchemy.
 Also familiar with testing frameworks: Mocha, Cypress, and Pytest.

 Able to quickly learn and apply new programming languages, frameworks, and libraries.
-I do some of my best work under pressure.

-Ever the intrepid world traveler, I also dabble in non-programming languages: Spanish (fluent), Portuguese (conversational), Bahasa Indonesia (conversational), Tagalog (Basic), Thai (Basic).

-I used to be a Salsa and Bachata dancer, but then I fell in love with Brazilian Zouk and never looked back.
-I train, teach, and social dance whenever I can.
-I also decided to use social distancing over the past couple years as an excuse to learn to sing and write songs.
-And already having a background in audio production, I am excited to explore the spaces where music production and technology meet.
+I am currently working on some projects using Next.js, TypeScript, and Three.js.

 Get in touch: